philiplinden/yahs/docs/drag.md

    of all sampled points to compute total drag and lift forces.
 5. **Normalization and Scaling**: Adjust the computed forces based on fluid density and relative velocity squared.

-## 9. Recommendations for Your Simulation
-- Implement robust surface sampling methods.
-- Calculate actual differential areas for more accurate drag force computation.
-- Incorporate correction factors for drag coefficients based on flow conditions.
-- Optimize the number of surface sample points for performance.
-- Validate simulation results against experimental data.